 Corrine Irish is an experienced litigator and strategic advisor, effective in successfully resolving high-stakes legal matters.
-Her practice spans a variety of subject matters, including contract disputes, business torts, intellectual property enforcement and defense, constitutional law, criminal and regulatory compliance matters.
-Corrine also has significant experience representing companies in creative industries, including beauty, media, publishing and the arts.
+Her practice spans a variety of subject matters, including contract disputes, business torts, intellectual property enforcement and defense, constitutional law, and employment matters.

+Corrine also has significant experience representing companies and individuals in creative industries, including beauty, media, publishing and the arts.

-Corrine is a founding member of the firm’s public service initiative and has successfully litigated cases of capital punishment, life imprisonment and civil rights violations for indigent clients involving a miscarriage of justice and/or a denial of fundamental rights.
+Corrine also serves as Pro Bono Counsel for the firm.
+In that role, Corrine manages the firm’s pro bono practice in the US and several overseas offices.
+Corrine has a long-standing commitment to pro bono as one of the founding members of the firm’s Public Service Initiative.
+She has successfully litigated cases of capital punishment, life imprisonment and civil rights violations for indigent clients involving a miscarriage of justice and/or a denial of fundamental rights.
 She has served as counsel for amici clients before the US Supreme Court in landmark criminal constitutional law cases.
 Corrine also represents low-income artists and arts organizations on compliance and intellectual property matters.

-Corrine was recognized for six straight years as a Rising Star in New York Super Lawyers, and has been named in The National Black Lawyers “Top 100.”
+Corrine was recognized for six straight years as a Rising Star in New York Super Lawyers, and has been named in The National Black Lawyers “Top 100” – New York.